WoolyMamooth/dcalerts/README.md

 ```
 ### Simple messaging
 ---
 For this you don't even need your `dcalerts_settings`.
-You can simply use your webhook url to send a message.
+You can simply use a webhook url to send a message.
 But if you have a `dict` you can also use that:
 ```python
 from dcalerts import send_message